Cagayan de Oro: American period

 Spain's cession of the Philippines to the United States through a peace treaty in 1898 mainly caused opposition from residents of then Cagayan de Misamis.
 Their involvement in the Philippine–American War was prompted by the presence of the Americans, who had invaded the municipality on March 31, 1900, and whom they fought against thrice since then.

 Resistance fighters lost in the early battles.
 On April 7, Gen. Nicolas Capistrano led an attack in the town center, on the garrison of the U.S. 40th Infantry Regiment under Col. Edward Godwin, but were repulsed with heavy losses.
-On May 14, the positions of the 1st Company of El Mindanao Battalon in Agusan Hill was attacked by a military unit under Col. Walter Elliot, with 38 members including their commander, Capt.
+On May 14, the positions of the 1st Company of El Mindanao Battalion in Agusan Hill was attacked by a military unit under Col. Walter Elliot, with 38 members including their commander, Capt.
 Vicente Roa, killed.

 On June 4, the said battalion, under Col. Apolinar Velez and Lt.
 Cruz Taal, repulsed the U.S. 35th Regiment during the Battle of Makahambus Hill; marking the Americans' first defeat in the war.

 After the troubled years, peace finally brought back the economic activities to normality under the guidance of the United States.
 Consequently, from a purely farming-fishing area, Cagayan de Oro emerged into a booming commerce and trade center, attracting migrants from Luzon and Visayas to settle in the area.

 Americans gave the Philippines its independence on July 4, 1946.